nadira30/7641-Group-Project/README.md

 ## I. Introduction

-Our project focuses on the development of a machine learning model for Fake News vs Real News Classification.
+Our project focuses on the development of a machine-learning model for Fake News vs Real News Classification.
 The project builds upon previous research in the field of natural language processing (NLP) and machine learning, drawing inspiration from state-of-the-art techniques such as BERT (Bidirectional Encoder Representations from Transformers) and deep learning architectures.
 Through a combination of feature engineering, model training, and evaluation, we seek to develop a classification model that achieves high accuracy and generalization performance across diverse news datasets.

 In addition to technical challenges, our project also addresses broader ethical and societal considerations surrounding the detection and classification of fake news.
 We recognize the importance of transparency, accountability, and responsible use of technology in combating misinformation and promoting media literacy.

 Our project aims to contribute to the ongoing efforts to create a more trustworthy and reliable media landscape.

 ### I.1 Motivation:

 Detecting fake news is crucial given its importance.
 MIT researchers found false news stories are 70% more likely to be retweeted than true stories (Vosoughi et al., 2018).
 Pew Research Center reports that 64% of Americans believe fake news causes confusion about current events (Barthel et al., 2016).
 The spread of misinformation costs the global economy an estimated $78 billion (about $240 per person in the US) annually, according to the BBC (BBC, 2018).
 RAND Corporation research suggests fake news amplifies political polarization and threatens democratic norms (RAND Corporation, 2018).
 Despite efforts, 30% of social media users encounter fake news weekly (Statista, 2022).
 Therefore, accurate text-based fake news detection models are essential to combat misinformation and protect democratic processes.

 Thus, the widespread dissemination of fake news poses a significant threat to various aspects of society, including:

 * Undermining trust in credible information sources.
 * Misleadingly swaying individuals' opinions on critical issues.
 * Fueling existing societal divides.

-By leveraging BERT, Logistic Regression, and SVMs, this project aims to produce a fake news detection system that contributes to the tackling of the challenges posed by fake news.
+By leveraging BERT, Logistic Regression, and SVMs, this project aims to produce a fake news detection system that contributes to tackling the challenges posed by fake news.

 ### I.2 Literature Review